How to Book Free Mini Stopovers (Less than 24 Hours) at No Extra Cost

 The fare rules of the underlying offer are the rules of the game for your flight booking.
 Here, among other things, it is determined for which travel period flights are available, with which airlines you can travel and what the costs are if you cancel.
 They also contain details on transfer and stopover regulations.

-Johannes has already explained how exactly fare rules can be interpreted in a separate article.
+Johannes has already explained how exactly the fare rules can be interpreted in a separate article.
 The easiest way is to go to the ITA Matrix and search for a return flight there.
 It looks something like this in the new matrix:

-Open fare rules in the matrix
+Where to open the fare rules in the matrix

 Now, the browser search function (Ctrl + F or ⌘ + F) helps to find the appropriate conditions for “stopover”.